Tanner-Eischen/LeafWise/_docs/phases/phase-0-setup.md

 - Users can capture photos
 - Captured photos can be previewed
 - Basic error handling for camera failures
+- AR filters display real plant data from backend services
+- Plant identification works with live camera feed
+- Health analysis and care reminders are personalized
+- AR experience is smooth and responsive

 ### 5. Minimal API Integration